Updated 21 January 2022, pursuant to updated interim recommendations

-Vaccine effectiveness is expected to be similar in lactating women as in other adults.
-WHO recommends the use of the vaccine in lactating women as in other adults.
+Vaccine effectiveness is expected to be similar in breastfeeding women as in other adults.
+WHO recommends the use of the vaccine in breastfeeding women as in other adults.
 WHO does not recommend discontinuing breastfeeding because of vaccination.

 Should pregnant women be vaccinated?

 Given the adverse consequences of COVID-19 disease during pregnancy and the increasing data supporting a favorable safety profile of BNT162b2 in pregnancy, WHO recommends the use of BNT162b2 in pregnant individuals.
 WHO does not recommend pregnancy testing prior to vaccination.
 WHO does not recommend delaying pregnancy or terminating pregnancy because of vaccination.